Normed symmetric monoidal categories: Introduction

+In this paper, we study the equivariant analogue to this situation.
+Let $G$ be a finite group.
+If $\s{C}$ is a category with a $G$-action, then $B\s{C}$ is a space with a $G$-action by functoriality.
+That being said, the story becomes more complicated once we introduce algebraic structure, because there are multiple notions of equivariant homotopy commutativity.
+By way of motivation, suppose $(A,*)$ is a commutative monoid equipped with a $G$-action, and consider the fixed points of $A$.
+Then for any subgroup $H \subset G$, the fixed set $A^H$ inherits a commutative monoid structure from $A$.
+More interestingly, for any subgroups $K \subset H$, there is a wrong-way ``norm map'' $\t{n}_K^H : A^K \to A^H$, which sends $x \in A^K$ to the product $(r_1 x) * \cdots * (r_n x)$, where $r_1,\dots,r_n$ are a set of $H/K$ coset representatives.
+That $\t{n}_K^H(x)$ is $H$-fixed follows from the strict commutativity of the product $*$.

+Now suppose that the product $*$ is only homotopy commutative.
+In this case, norm maps $A^K \to A^H$ can and often do exist, but they are additional structure.
+Accordingly, there are many different flavors of equivariant homotopy commutativity -- not only must one specify a product, but also which norms are present.
+The situation can be made precise using Blumberg and Hill's theory of $N_\infty$ algebras \cite{BH}.
+Roughly speaking, a $N_\infty$ algebra is an equivariant space, which is equipped with a homotopy coherent commutative monoid structure, together with a compatible system of norm maps.

+Given the connection between $E_\infty$ spaces and symmetric monoidal categories, it is natural to ask what the categorical analogue to a $N_\infty$ space is.
+In what follows, we introduce an equivariant generalization of ordinary symmetric monoidal categories, which we call \emph{normed symmetric monoidal categories} (NSMCs).
+These are symmetric monoidal categories equipped with compatible families of norm maps.
+We shall prove a coherence theorem for NSMCs (Theorem \ref{thm:coh}), which informally states that every diagram built from certain basic isomorphisms in a NSMC commutes.
+In addition to its purely algebraic consequences, this theorem implies that the classifying space of a NSMC is a $N_\infty$ space (Theorem \ref{thm:NSMCmodel}).

+As usual, making a coherence theorem precise requires work, because one must restrict attention to a certain class of formally definable diagrams.
+We shall use a blend of first-order logical and operadic formalism.
+Given any set $\c{T}$ of norm maps, we consider a certain categorical operad $\c{SM}_{\c{T}}$, whose objects are formal composites of the ordinary product and the norms in $\c{T}$, and which has a unique isomorphism between any two composites of the same arity.
+We then prove that $\c{T}$-normed symmetric monoidal categories are equivalent to $\c{SM}_{\c{T}}$-algebras.
+More precisely, we generalize and recast Mac Lane's coherence theorem as follows.

-\begin{thm} Let $G$ be a finite group and let $\c{N}$ be a set of exponents.
-Then the $2$-category of all small $\c{N}$-normed symmetric monoidal categories, lax (resp. strong, strict) monoidal functors, and monoidal natural transformations is isomorphic to the $2$-category of all strict $\c{SM}_{\c{N}}$-algebras, lax (resp. pseudo, strict) operad maps, and $\c{SM}_{\c{N}}$-transformations. \end{thm}
+\begin{thm1} The $2$-category of all $\c{T}$-NSMCs, lax $\c{T}$-monoidal functors, and $\c{T}$-transformations is isomorphic to the $2$-category of all $\c{SM}_{\c{T}}$-algebras, lax $\c{SM}_{\c{T}}$-morphisms, and $\c{SM}_{\c{T}}$-transformations.
+Similarly for strong and strict morphisms. \end{thm1}

-Finally, we show that in the lax and strong case, the $2$-categories considered above are determined up to equivalence by the indexing system generated by $\c{N}$ (cf. theorems \ref{thm:changenorms} and \ref{thm:expoind}).

-\begin{thm}Let $G$ be a finite group, and suppose that $\c{N}$ and $\c{N}'$ are sets of exponents that generate the same indexing system.
-Then the $2$-category of all small $\c{N}$-normed symmetric monoidal categories, lax (resp. strong) monoidal functors, and monoidal transformations is $2$-equivalent to the analogous $2$-category for $\c{N}'$. \end{thm}